Boeing C-17 Globemaster III: Design

 For cargo operations the C-17 requires a crew of three: pilot, copilot, and loadmaster.
 The cargo compartment is 88 ft long by 18 ft wide by 12 ft 4 in high.
 The cargo floor has rollers for palletized cargo but it can be flipped to provide a flat floor suitable for vehicles and other rolling stock.
 Cargo is loaded through a large aft ramp that accommodates rolling stock, such as a 69-ton (63-metric ton) M1 Abrams main battle tank, other armored vehicles, trucks, and trailers, along with palletized cargo.

 Maximum payload of the C-17 is 170900 lb, and its maximum takeoff weight is 585000 lb.
 With a payload of 160000 lb and an initial cruise altitude of 28000 ft, the C-17 has an unrefueled range of about 2400 nmi on the first 71 aircraft, and 2800 nmi on all subsequent extended-range models that include a sealed center wing bay as a fuel tank.
 Boeing informally calls these aircraft the C-17 ER.
 The C-17's cruise speed is about 450 kn (Mach 0.74).
 It is designed to airdrop 102 paratroopers and their equipment.
 According to Boeing the maximum unloaded range is 6230 nmi.

 The C-17 is designed to operate from runways as short as 3500 ft and as narrow as 90 ft.
-The C-17 can also operate from unpaved, unimproved runways (although with a higher probability to damage the aircraft).
+The C-17 can also operate from unpaved, unimproved runways (although with a higher probability of damage to the aircraft).
 The thrust reversers can be used to move the aircraft backwards and reverse direction on narrow taxiways using a three- (or more) point turn.
 The plane is designed for 20 man-hours of maintenance per flight hour, and a 74% mission availability rate.